What Is Rolling Admission?

 Quick turnaround time

-The rolling admission process is quick.
+The rolling admission process is quicker.
 Because colleges evaluate applications as they are received, you can expect to hear a decision within 4-6 weeks.
-The earlier you apply, the sooner you’ll get your answer.
+The earlier you apply, the earlier you’ll get your answer.
 This quick turnaround time makes it easier on students as they map out their plan for applying to various colleges.

 Less competitive admissions process

 If you apply earlier rather than later, the admissions process can be less competitive.
 Because your application is reviewed as it arrives, you’ll be compared to a smaller pool of applicants.
 Of course, the level of competition rises the longer you wait to submit your application.
 So if you’re looking for a leg-up in the admissions process, it’s best to submit your application as soon as possible.

 Rolling admission decisions aren’t binding, unlike the early decision admission process.
 This means that if you’re accepted by a college that utilizes rolling admission, you’re not obligated to attend that school.
 Rather, you have until the school’s deadline to decide whether you will attend.
 This leaves you with the flexibility to apply to as many other schools as you want.

 The long admission window associated with rolling admission gives students the chance to submit last-minute applications if needed.
 Rolling admissions are sometimes open as late as the summer months meaning you can still apply after other schools’ regular admissions deadlines have passed.
 This is a potential path for students seeking a last-minute college option.

 Although waiting until the last minute to submit your application is certainly an option, it’s not advised if you’re seeking the best chances for admission.
 Candidates who meet the criteria for admission are essentially admitted on a first-come, first-served basis.
 Colleges only have a certain number of students they can accept, so the chances of admission decrease the longer you wait to submit your application.
 Some colleges even set a priority deadline, meaning that students who apply by that date have a better chance of being accepted.